wetware/casm/specs/survey.md

 ```

 ### Wire format
-GSurv encodes request and response messages using Capnproto.
+Survey encodes request and response messages using Capnproto.
 Capnproto si similar to Protocol Buffers but faster.
 Check [https://capnproto.org/](https://capnproto.org/) for understanding Capnproto encoding.

-The GSurv request Capnproto format is the following:
+The Survey request Capnproto format is the following:

 ```
 +--------------+------------------+------------------------+